NikaMdinaradze/sweeft/README.md

 ### Registration and Authentication

 To get started offering and requesting books, first, register by sending a POST request to [`http://34.207.238.175/users/`](http://34.207.238.175/users/).
-Provide your username, email, and password.
+Provide your username, email, password and profile (photo).
 Your registration must meet specific requirements: the username must be unique, the email should be valid, and the password must contain at least one number and one uppercase letter.

 After registration, log in using a POST request to [`http://34.207.238.175/users/login`](http://34.207.238.175/users/login) with your username and password.
 Upon successful login, you will receive a JWT bearer token, allowing you to access your user information via a GET request to [`http://34.207.238.175/users/me`](http://34.207.238.175/users/me) with the provided token.

 ### Offering and Requesting Books

 Now, you can offer books to others by sending a POST request to [`http://34.207.238.175/books/`](http://34.207.238.175/books/).
-Provide book details such as title, author, genre, description, location, and condition.
+Provide book details such as title, author, genre, description, location, condition and photo.
 You can also update a book's condition using a PATCH request to [`http://34.207.238.175/books/`](http://34.207.238.175/books/).

 If someone requests your book, you can view the requests for that book by sending a GET request to [`http://34.207.238.175/books/`](http://34.207.238.175/books/) with the book ID as a query parameter.
 You can then choose which request to approve by sending a PATCH request to [`http://34.207.238.175/request/`](http://34.207.238.175/request/) with `approved_status=true`.
 After giving away the book, delete it with a DELETE request to [`http://34.207.238.175/books/`](http://34.207.238.175/books/) (provide the book ID), and all related requests will be automatically deleted.